SirDifferential/website/whoami.md

 # Who am I

 My name is Jesse Kaukonen.
 I'm a programmer and computer enthusiast located in Espoo, Finland.
-I've been interested in computers and video games since my early childhood.
+I've been interested in computers and video games since my early childhood when I had an Amiga 500, which I still have in working order on my desk.
 My interests lay mainly in parallel computing, 3D and graphics programming, hardware programming, video games and procedural generation.
 I'm not interested in web development / mobile phones if I can avoid it.
 I prefer programming in C, C++ and Python.

 ## Professional